hackathonsforschools/website/docs/constitution.md

 Anyone who wishes to join as a Mentor should make this known to the Core Team.
 Joining the Core Team is not currently an option but will be considered where deemed necessary.

 Anyone can leave the Hackathons for Schools Association at any time and should make this known to the Core Team.
-Members may be asked to leave if a majority of the Core Team members believe that they are not acting in a way which is explicitly against the aims of the association.
+Members may be asked to leave if a majority of the Core Team members believe that they are acting in a way which is explicitly against the aims of the association.

 ## Equal Opportunities